rakesh-gupta29/ts-challenges/README.md

 # TS-Challenges

+Afterall, TS exists to generate JS runtime.
+So, Extracting best out of Types, We need to restrain the types to as small space as possible.

 List of TS challenges and their questions to hone my TS skills.

 This repo contains a series of challenges from type-challenges and multiple other sources.